 I saw this poster on a door of one of the old houses in Dengguan.
 The poster name translates to “10 Generalissimo” and it took me a little while to figure out what that actually meant.
 They’re all either leaders of the Communist Party of China or of the Chinese People’s Liberation Army.
 I found all of them listed on this website.

-Almost all Sichuan food is cooked and mushy.
 Lotus root is one of my favorite vegetables here because it is one of the few that remains crunchy after cooking it.
+They are so delicious.
 Lotus roots are literally the roots of lotus flowers and are grown in ponds.

 Rapeseed, the yellow flowers that are used for cooking oil and biofuel, is one of the most popular winter crops here.